-A. Yes, currently with the Covid-19 pandemic, we have very limited seating.
-Reservations primarily help to pace our kitchen, so we can provide seamless service to all our guests.
-We very much appreciate it when guests come in at their designated time, or call to let us know if they are running early or late.
-There is a time limit of 2 hours per reservation so other guests can also be accommodated.
-We appreciate your understanding during this unpredictable time.
+A. Yes, reservations primarily help to pace our currently short-staffed kitchen, so we can provide seamless service to all our guests.
+We very much appreciate it when guests arrive at their designated time, or call to let us know if they are running early or late.
+There is a time limit of 2 hours per reservation so other guests can also be accommodated with our limited seating.
+We appreciate your understanding.

 Q. Can I make reservations online?

-A. Online reservations are the easiest and most convenient way to book, as they are available to you 24/7.
-Just click on the giant Red button on our reservations page and a window will pop up.
-Choose your party size/date/desired time slot, fill in your contact information, and add in your credit card information to guarantee your reservation.
+A. Yes, online reservations are the fastest, easiest and most convenient way to book, as they are available to you 24/7.
+Choose your area preference, party size, date, desired time slot, fill in your contact information, and add in your credit card information to guarantee your reservation.
 It will take less than two minutes.
 You will receive a confirmation via email.
 Occasionally emails may go into your spam folder so please check there.
-If your email is misspelled you will not receive a confirmation email, so please doublecheck your spelling before clicking "Reserve".
+If your email address is misspelled, you will not receive a confirmation email, so please double check your spelling before clicking "Reserve".
 You will also be able to modify/cancel your reservation directly from your confirmation email if needed, so please do not delete it.